 Cinnamon powder is a natural fungicide that has been shown to be particularly effective against damping off.
 It helps control fungus gnats by destroying the fungus that the larvae feed on.
 True Ceylon cinnamon, or Cinnamomum verum, will work best.

 Simply sprinkle enough cinnamon to form a visible layer across the top of your potting media, and repeat every few weeks, if needed.
 DO NOT use cinnamon to control fungus gnats in worm bins as cinnamon will kill your worms.
-Where to find true cinnamon powder online.
+Where to find cinnamon powder online.

 BT – Bacillus thuringiensis var. israelensis – Controls larvae very effectively